-Metrorail ridership has decreased by over 90% on average compared with this time last year.
-While studies have shown that fear of catching COVID-19 while commuting by public transportation may be unwarranted as places like Paris and Austria haven’t traced an infection linked to transit, service providers across our region are taking every precaution to help employees return to their offices when they’re ready.
+While studies have shown that fear of catching COVID-19 while commuting by public transportation may be unwarranted and ridership on Metrorail and buses continues to rise, service providers across our region are taking every precaution to help employees return to their offices when they're ready.
 Here’s what you need to know about service providers’ responses to help plan for the transition back to your physical office space.

 Enhanced Cleaning Protocols

 Transit providers, including WMATA, Virginia Railway Express (VRE), Arlington Transit (ART), Fairfax Connector, OmniRide, and others are all increasing the frequency of which they are cleaning trains, buses, and related stations.
 Arlington Transit released a video demonstrating the cleaning protocols in place for ART buses and STAR vehicles.
-WMATA had originally closed multiple stations to conserve cleaning supplies, but has re-opened all stations except Arlington Cemetery effective June 28.
+WMATA has also upgraded air ventilation and filtration on trains and buses which completely refreshes air every three minutes.

 Additionally, other service providers are making cleaning products readily available to those who need it.
-Lyft is making sanitation products available to drivers and Commute with Enterprise provides all new vanpools with Complete Clean Starter Kits.
+Lyft provides a Clean Ride Guide and makes recommended products available to drivers and Commute with Enterprise provides all new vanpools with Complete Clean Starter Kits.

 Social Distancing Cues